Alizée Pace

 Sep 2021 – Present Zürich, Switzerland

-Research Assistant - Clinical Imitation Learning
+Research Assistant - Machine Learning

 Mar 2021 – Sep 2021 Cambridge, UK